Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Introduction

 \section{Introduction}

-In the history of physics, the violation of Bell inequality \cite{Bell_inequality,PhysRevLett.23.880} is one of the most striking results since it dramatically changed our world view completely different from the classical view.
-In a nutshell, we should give up naive local realism to explain our nature.
-Beyond a mere philosophy of science, this result has been investigated from various perspectives \cite{RevModPhys.86.419,Tsirelson1980}.
-In foundational aspects, how it is related to uncertainty relations was revealed \cite{PhysRevA.87.052125}, and its extensions to generalized probabilistic theories (GPTs) \cite{Lami_PhD,Plavala_2021_GPTs,Takakura_PhD} were given \cite{1367-2630-13-6-063024,PhysRevA.89.022123}.
-In practical aspects, the existence of correlations that violate Bell inequality was used to prove the device independent security for key distribution \cite{E91,PhysRevLett.97.120405}, and also for randomness expansion \cite{Pironio2010} and randomness extraction \cite{PhysRevA.90.032313}.
+In the history of physics, the violation of the Bell inequality \cite{Bell_inequality,PhysRevLett.23.880} is one of the most striking results.
+It changed our world view completely different from the classical one: for example, we should give up local realism to explain nature.
+This result, known as the Bell theorem, has been investigated from various perspectives\footnote{We refer to \cite{Bell_Aspect_2004,sep-bell-theorem,Bell2016-HEAQNA,Gisin,RevModPhys.86.419} for a comprehensive review and thorough discussion of the Bell theorem.}.
+For instance, how it is related to uncertainty relations was revealed \cite{PhysRevA.87.052125,PhysRevLett.103.230402}, and its extensions to general probabilistic theories (GPTs) \cite{Lami_PhD,Plavala_2021_GPTs,Takakura_PhD} were given \cite{1367-2630-13-6-063024,PhysRevA.89.022123,Takakura_2024}.
+In practical aspects, the existence of correlations that violate the Bell inequality was used to prove the device independent security for key distribution \cite{E91,PhysRevLett.97.120405}, and also for randomness expansion \cite{Pironio2010} and randomness extraction \cite{PhysRevA.90.032313}.